Health effects of smoking tobacco: Multigenerational effects

-Psychological
+Psychological effects

 American Psychologist stated, "Smokers often report that cigarettes help relieve feelings of stress.
-However, the stress levels of adult smokers are slightly higher than those of nonsmokers, adolescent smokers report increasing levels of stress as they develop regular patterns of smoking, and smoking cessation leads to reduced stress.
+However, the stress levels of adult smokers are slightly higher than those of non-smokers, adolescent smokers report increasing levels of stress as they develop regular patterns of smoking, and smoking cessation leads to reduced stress.
 Far from acting as an aid for mood control, nicotine dependency seems to exacerbate stress.
 This is confirmed in the daily mood patterns described by smokers, with normal moods during smoking and worsening moods between cigarettes.
 Thus, the apparent relaxant effect of smoking only reflects the reversal of the tension and irritability that develop during nicotine depletion.
 Dependent smokers need nicotine to remain feeling normal."

 Immediate effects

 Users report feelings of relaxation, sharpness, calmness, and alertness.
-Those new to smoking may experience nausea, dizziness, increased blood pressure, narrowed arteries, rapid heart beat, coughing and a bad taste in the mouth.
+Those new to smoking may experience nausea, dizziness, coughing and a bad taste in the mouth, and a number of adverse cardio-vascular effects such as increased blood pressure, narrowed arteries, rapid heart beat.

 Generally, the unpleasant symptoms will eventually vanish over time, with repeated use, as the body builds a tolerance to the chemicals in the cigarettes, such as nicotine.
+While the functional changes are mostly reversible after quitting, the structural cardiovascular damage is not fully reversible.

+Social and behavioral effects

+Most smokers, when denied access to nicotine, exhibit withdrawal symptoms such as irritability, jitteriness, dry mouth, and rapid heart beat.
+The onset of these symptoms is very fast, nicotine's half-life being only two hours.
+The psychological dependence may linger for months or even many years.
+Nicotine withdrawal has been shown to cause clinically significant distress.